Most organizations rely on sophisticated customer relationship management (CRM) tools to manage their orders and revenue and organize business flows.

 Most CRM platforms are tailored according to the requirements of sales managers and leaders since they are the key decision-makers in purchase decisions.
 So to get the deals finalized, suppliers optimize the CRM features that are most suitable for the decision-makers, mainly pertaining to reporting, pipeline visibility, or forecasting.
 The result of this optimization is that ease of use is compromised, making the CRMs too cumbersome for sales reps to adopt.

 Also, the decision-makers do not really understand the real value of the CRM tools and focus more on spending as little as possible.
-Hence, the CRM might not end up mirroring how sales reps actually wanted to execute the sales process but they are still expected to adopt the tool effectively.
-In most cases, almost no effort is made from the organizations to make users aware of the tool background or show them how and why it can help them achieve their KPIs.
+Hence, the CRM might not end up mirroring how sales reps actually wanted to execute the sales strategy, but they are still expected to adopt the tool effectively.
+In most cases, almost no effort is made by the organizations to make users aware of the tool's background or show them how and why it can help them achieve their KPIs.
 As a result, the moment they feel uncertain about how to use the tool, they fall back to the traditional methods of getting things done.

 Businesses rely on certain tools like email or spreadsheets to run a wide variety of day-to-day processes.
 These tools are the “center of gravity” that define the workflows for a company.
-When a CRM is introduced, it often ends up competing against these tools for the similar tasks.
+When a CRM is introduced, it often ends up competing against these tools for similar tasks.